Nursing Home Resident Rights

 Nursing homes must have residents' councils.

 Federal law requires that nursing homes assist in the establishment of resident councils.
 These councils provide a vehicle for resident participation in decision-making, grievances, and resolving differences.
-Resident councils need tremendous support Within and outside the facility to work effectively as mechanisms for resident participation.
+Resident councils need tremendous support to work effectively as mechanisms for resident participation.
 There is a similar requirement for resident councils in adult care facilities, too.

 Many nursing homes have family councils.

 A family council is a consumer group made up of the friends and relatives of people who live in a nursing home or adult care facility.
-They get started so that families can participate in improving the quality of life for their loved ones.
-Not all facilities have family councils and the specific features and goals vary from group to group.
+The goal of family councils is to encourage family participation in improving the quality of life for their loved ones.

-A 30 day notice must be given to a resident and his/her family before they are discharged or transferred to another facility.
+A 30 day notice must be given to a resident and/or their family before they are discharged or transferred to another facility.

 A resident can only be discharged for certain, specified reasons.
 In addition, the resident must be given adequate notice and information on how to appeal their discharge, if they wish to stay in the facility.
 Ombudsmen can help a resident with the appeal process.